FrostDigital/play-template/README.md

     git clone git@github.com:FrostDigital/play-template.git
     cd play-template
     play deps --sync
     play run

-> Note: Currently there is a [bug](https://play.lighthouseapp.com/projects/57987-play-framework/tickets/1107) related to Java 6- that causes an error with "play dep --sync".
-If you use Java 6 or lower please skip the --sync option.

-Now you should be able to open **http://localhost:9000** in a browser.
+> NOTE: When you deploy an application in production, you can reduce the size of its modules by removing module source code and documentation.
+You can do this by adding the **--forProd** option to the command, example: `play deps --sync --forProd`

 This app is intended to be a template for a new app.
 So it probably makes sense to remove all git meta data and create a new, separate git repository for the app: